 Compute the PSDU length N using the following equation: N =Base_Length2-4∙Base_Length1-Length+(X6+2∙X7) where: Length is the value of the Length field in the PHY header X6 and X7 are the 6th and 7th bits of the Scrambler Initialization field in the PHY header

-Note: The equation is derived by the following equations a) to c).
+NOTE—The equation is derived by the following equations a) to c).

 The equation that defines the Length field value in the PHY header (see Table 20-13(DMG SC mode header fields)), Length=Base_Length1-Base_Length2-N/4 where: N is the PSDU length

-The equation which defines the two MSBs of the Scrambler Initialization field, X6,X7 (see 20.5.3.1.1(General)), X6+2∙X7=Base_Length2-N mod 4
+The equation that defines the two MSBs of the Scrambler Initialization field, X6,X7 (see 20.5.3.1.1(General)), X6+2∙X7=Base_Length2-N mod 4

 The equations a) and b) mean that (Base_Length1-Length) and (X6+2∙X7) are respectively the quotient and remainder of dividing Base_Length2-N by 4.
 Thus, the following equation is obtained, Base_Length2-N =4∙Base_Length1-Length+(X6+2∙X7) and the equation in step 3) of this subclause is obtained after applying simple rearrangement.